 Advocating for a favorite brand can be a rewarding experience and influencer relationship management (IRM) campaign managers are always on the look-out for influencers who have the time, interest and ability to become full or part-time ambassadors.

 Typically, brand ambassadors are financially compensated for interacting with the public.
 Remuneration may either be direct or indirect.
 Indirect compensation may be provided in the form of discounts, free access to products or free access to events.
 Direct compensation may be issued through gift certificates or payroll checks.

-Websites like Socialix and Socialstars can be useful portals for end users who want to harness the financial power of their social media efforts on a part-time basis.
-Full-time positions usually require a bachelor's degree in marketing or communications, as well as an above-average number of social media followers and demonstrated experience in Content marketing and search engine optimization (SEO).
+Websites like Socialix can be useful portals for end users who want to harness the financial power of their social media efforts on a part-time basis.
+Full-time positions usually require a bachelor's degree in marketing or communications, as well as an above-average number of social media followers and demonstrated experience in content marketing and search engine optimization (SEO).